Open Access FAQs

 - The NIH Public Access Policy Act was signed by former President George W. Bush into law in December 2007.
 It mandates all recipients of NIH funding to deposit into PubMed Central , an open online repository, all publications upon acceptance resulting from the funded project.
 After a 12 month embargo period following publication, articles are to become openly accessible.

-The library is in the process of developing a digital repository where authors can deposit their works.
-For more information about the repository, please go to: http://digitool.library.colostate.edu/about.
+The library is a partner in the Digital Collections of Colorado, an openly accessible digital repository where authors can deposit their manuscripts or other works.
+For more information about the repository, please go to its resource guide.

 - the authors of scholarly works who, under the OA model, will have greater control over their intellectual property rights;